-Stephen Clapp is a cultural strategist and change agent who currently serves as Executive Director for Dance Metro DC and maintains a professional creative practice as Co-Artistic Director for Dance Box Theater.
-His work is mission driven with a passion for discovery at the intersections of the performing arts, social justice and service to the professional field of dance.
-Clapp has engaged with communities of children, adults, seniors, professional artists, organizers and veterans with arts-integration strategies that foster self-determination, innovative thinking, equitable communication structures and community empowerment.
-He serves on the board of Alternate ROOTS and has facilitated arts-based cultural equity trainings nationally.
+Stephen Clapp is a cultural strategist and change agent who maintains a professional creative practice as Co-Artistic Director for Dance Box Theater with Laura Schandelmeier, and has been serving as Executive Director for Dance Metro DC since 2012.
+His work is mission driven with a passion for exploration at the intersections of the performing arts, social justice and service to the field of dance.
+Clapp has engaged with communities of children, adults, seniors, artists, organizers and veterans with arts-integration strategies that foster self-determination, innovative thinking, equitable communication structures and community empowerment.
+He is a voting member of Alternate ROOTS and has facilitated arts-based cultural equity trainings nationally.
 Clapp earned a Master of Fine Arts degree at the George Washington University in dance performance and choreography.
 After receiving a full university fellowship to the program, his research and performance work examined the intersection of contemporary dance and climate change communication.
 Clapp’s experiences in the arts have helped him to understand how the creative sector is uniquely positioned to foster and model innovation that can transform communities.
-Clapp understands the necessity for arts professionals to take on many roles in order to achieve personal and community goals.
-His experiences with entrepreneurship and stewardship in the arts have brought him to hold multiple responsibilities that span choreography, fundraising, marketing and communications, personnel management, relational development, strategic planning, program development and implementation, board relations, management consulting, contract negotiations, presenting and performance.